-The K Locus K^B allele "overrides" the A Locus, meaning that it prevents the A Locus genotype from affecting coat color.
-For this reason, the K^B allele is referred to as the "dominant black" allele.
-As a result, dogs with at least one K^B allele will usually have solid black or brown coats (or red/cream coats if they are ee at the E Locus) regardless of their genotype at the A Locus, although several other genes could impact the dog's coat and cause other patterns, such as white spotting.
+The K Locus $K^B$ allele "overrides" the A Locus, meaning that it prevents the A Locus genotype from affecting coat color.
+For this reason, the $K^B$ allele is referred to as the "dominant black" allele.
+As a result, dogs with at least one $K^B$ allele will usually have solid black or brown coats (or red/cream coats if they are ee at the E Locus) regardless of their genotype at the A Locus, although several other genes could impact the dog's coat and cause other patterns, such as white spotting.
 Dogs with the $k^y k^y$ genotype will show a coat color pattern based on the genotype they have at the A Locus.
 Dogs who test as $K^B k^y$ may be brindle rather than black or brown.
+Can have a melanistic mask (EmE)

-More likely to have a patterned haircoat (k^yk^y)
+More likely to have a patterned haircoat (kyky)